sjl/learnvimscriptthehardway/introduction.markdown

   things like variables, comparisons, and functions.
 * The third walks through the creation of a sample plugin intended for distribution to other Vim users.

+Currently the book is a work in progress.
+Once it's finished you'll be able to buy ebook and possibly hard copy versions.
+If you want to get on the mailing list to know when it's officially completed you can sign up at [Learn Vimscript the Hard Way on Leanpub][leanpub].

 The book is [copyright][license] 2011 by Steve Losh, all rights reserved.
 You can redistribute it as long as you don't make any changes and don't charge for